 Your child may also be sensitive about how they look and their new body changes.
 Privacy and personal space may become very important to them.
 They may alternate between feeling self-conscious about themselves one day, to feeling ‘bullet proof’ the next.

-These social and emotional changes show your child is forming their own identify and learning how to be an independent adult.
+These social and emotional changes show your child is forming their own identity and learning how to be an independent adult.
 They are developing their decision-making skills and learning to recognise and understand the consequences of their actions.

 How you can support your child during puberty